shariq1989/cookbook/content/recipe/chickencrust-pizza.md

 For the Crust:

 * 2 cans 5 oz Chicken Breast, drained
-* 1/4 cup Shredded Cheese, Cheddar, or Parmesan
+* 1/4 cup Shredded Cheese, parmesan
 * 1/2 tsp Garlic Powder
 * 1 large Egg

 For the Topping:

+* Parmesan or Mozzarella Cheese
-* Fresh Mozzarella, sliced
+* Jalapenos, thinly sliced
-* 2-3 Scallions, chopped, for topping
+* 2-3 Scallions, chopped
-* 1/4 cup Arugula, for topping
+* 1/4 cup Arugula

 #### Instructions

 1. Pre-heat the oven to 350 degrees and line a [rimmed baking sheet](https://amzn.to/3yY84WM) with parchment paper.
-2. In a small bowl, mix hot sauce, butter, and vinegar.
+2. In a small bowl, mix the hot sauce, butter, and vinegar.
 Warm it in the microwave for 2 minutes.
 Be sure to cover the bowl to avoid sputtering.
-Once warmed, whisk the mixture together and set it aside.
+Once warmed, whisk the to combine, and set it aside.
-3. Spread the chicken onto the lined [baking sheet](https://amzn.to/3yY84WM) and cook it for 10 minutes.
+3. Spread the chicken onto the lined [baking sheet](https://amzn.to/3yY84WM) and cook for 10 minutes.
 4. Remove the chicken from the oven and put it into a small bowl.
-5. Increase the oven to 500 degrees.
+5. Increase the oven tempterature to 500 degrees.
-6. Add shredded cheese, garlic powder, and egg to the bowl with the chicken, mix to combine.
+6. In the bowl with the chicken, add shredded parmesan, garlic powder, and an egg.
+Stir to combine.
-7. Line the [baking sheet](https://amzn.to/3yY84WM) with a fresh sheet of parchment paper and spread out the chicken onto it.
+7. Line the [baking sheet](https://amzn.to/3yY84WM) with a fresh parchment paper and spread the chicken onto it.
 Place another sheet of parchment paper on top and roll out the chicken with a [rolling pin](https://amzn.to/3HX2nhb).
 Remove the top piece of parchment paper and discard.
-8. Bake in the oven for 8 minutes.
+8. Bake for 8 minutes.
-9. Remove the crust from the oven and cover the surface with buffalo sauce using a spoon or spatula.
-Top with mozzarella cheese and bake for another 8 minutes.
+9. Remove the crust from the oven and spoon the reserved buffalo mixture overtop.
+Top with shredded cheese and bake for 8 minutes.
-10. Remove the crust from the oven and add the scallions and arugala to serve.
+10. Allow the crust to cool for about 5 minutes.
+To serve, garnish with jalapenos, scallions, and arugala.
+Enjoy!

 {{< end_recipe >}}

-### About the Meal
+### About the Chicken Crust Pizza

-This is an original recipe from the "Keto Made Easy" cookbook.
-Since trying their recipe, I have adapted it to add so many ingredients and variations of pizza.

 #### What ingredients are needed to make this meal?